bechbit/tttttttt3/README.md

 ____________________________________________________________

 ### 21. A 78-year-old man is admitted with sepsis.
-Which of the following should the nurse
+Which of the following should the nurse expect the health care provider to order?
+Select all that apply.

 - [x] Crystalloids
 - [x] Blood cultures